JacobNeal/cyberRenderer/readme.md

 # cyberRenderer
 > A 3D rendering service created using C++, GLFW, and modern OpenGL 3.3.
+This provides a wrapper around OpenGL calls, as well as some higher level methods for creating renderable objects.